Broncos hire Justin Outten as new offensive coordinator, Klint Kubiak as QB coach

 Outten’s first NFL job came in the 2016 season with the Atlanta Falcons where he was an offensive intern under offensive coordinator Kyle Shanahan.

 The West Coast connections don’t stop there.
-Hackett is also interviewing Butch Barry for their offensive line coaching position.
-Barry was a senior analyst working alongside Hackett and Outten in Green Bay in 2020, then spent the past season as assistant offensive line coach for the 49ers.
+Hackett is also hiring Butch Barry as his new offensive line coach, sources tell 9News.
+Hackett recently interviewed Barry, who was a senior analyst working alongside Hackett and Outten in Green Bay in 2020, then spent the past season as assistant offensive line coach for the 49ers.
+Barry was also an assistant offensive line coach for four seasons (2015-18) for Tampa Bay.

-Chris Kuper, the Broncos’ assistant offensive line coach under Mike Munchak the previous three years, is also a candidate for the Broncos’ head offensive line coach and also has deep roots in the West Coast system, starting as a Broncos guard from 2006-13, and then as an assistant line coach with the Dolphins (2016-18) and Broncos (2019-present).
+Chris Kuper, the Broncos’ assistant offensive line coach under Mike Munchak the previous three years, also interviewed for the Broncos’ head offensive line coach and also has deep roots in the West Coast system, starting as a Broncos guard from 2006-13, and then as an assistant line coach with the Dolphins (2016-18) and Broncos (2019-present).
+It's not yet clear whether Kuper will return as Barry's assistant.

 Hackett is taking a little longer to fill out his defensive coaching staff, in part because, according to sources, the man he plans on hiring as defensive coordinator, Ejiro Evero, is preparing for Super Bowl 56 on Feb.
 13 as the Rams’ defensive backs coach and passing game coordinator.
 Hackett also interviewed Ravens’ defensive line coach/run-game coordinator Anthony Weaver for the defensive coordinator position, but Evero is Hackett's choice.